 - Industry type

 One thing that is consistent though is that both contact centre Team Leaders and agents prefer smaller team sizes.

 What are the normal duties of a Call Centre Team Leader?

 In nearly every call centre I’ve been to the Team Leaders work dam hard.

-In fact, you would be hard-pressed to find a role in the call centre that works harder and the most common complaints from Team Leaders is never having enough time.
+In fact, you would be hard-pressed to find a role in the call centre that works harder and the most common complaint from contact centre Team Leaders is never having enough time.

 Just check out this list: